Hebrew Old Testament Text Project: Preliminary and Interim Report

 In the preface, the Report describes itself as follows:This preliminary and interim report of the international and interconfessional committee of the Hebrew Old Testament Text Project, sponsored by the United Bible Societies, is both tentative and summary.
 It is being made available to the Bible translators and scholars on a periodic basis, so as to provide a summary analysis of the continuing work of the Committee ... in view of the practical goals of this project, the selection of textual problems has been governed by two considerations: (1) the textual problems should involve significant differences of meaning, and (2) they should be those which are likely to come to the attention of Bible translators as the result of their consulting one or more of the four most widely used texts in modern languages, namely, the Revised Standard Version (RSV), the Jerusalem Bible in French (J), the Revised Luther Bible in German (L), and the New English Bible (NEB).
 Most of the textual problems treated in this preliminary report are noted in the apparatus of the Third Edition of the Kittel text of the Hebrew Old Testament, and hence the reader of this report may consult the Kittel text for supplementary textual evidence.

 Critique textuelle de l'Ancien Testament

-On behalf of the HOTTP committee, Barthélemy edited a five-volume final report (in French) entitled Critique textuelle de l'Ancien Testament : rapport final du Comite pour l'analyse textuelle de l'Ancien Testament hébreu (Textual Critique of the Old Testament: Final Report of the Committee for Textual Analysis of the Hebrew Old Testament) which the Éditions Universitaires and Vandenhoeck & Ruprecht jointly published as follows:
+On behalf of the HOTTP committee, Barthélemy edited a five-volume final report (in French) entitled Critique textuelle de l'Ancien Testament : rapport final du Comite pour l'analyse textuelle de l'Ancien Testament hébreu (Textual Criticism of the Old Testament: Final Report of the Committee for Textual Analysis of the Hebrew Old Testament) which the Éditions Universitaires and Vandenhoeck & Ruprecht jointly published as follows: